Latin American Training Program

 The Latin American Training Program (LATP) is a comprehensive, year-long online training program.
 It provides webinars, recorded content, and online discussions on cutting edge science and professional development to young investigators from Latin America and the Caribbean.

-Now in its sixth year, the LATP is supported by The Grass Foundation, The Latin American Regional Committee of the International Brain Research Organization (IBRO), US/Canada Regional Committee (US/CRC) of IBRO, and the selected hosted institutions.
+Now in its sixth year, the LATP is supported by The Grass Foundation, The Latin American Regional Committee of the International Brain Research Organization (IBRO), US/Canada Regional Committee (US/CRC) of IBRO, and the selected host institutions.

 Latin American Training Program Scholars

 All eligible applicants will be invited to become LATP Associates, including those selected as LATP Fellows.
 Features of the LATP Associates Program include: